hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/tinytroupe/utils.md

 3.  **Run tests:** Run the tests from your terminal: `pytest test_utils.py`

-This revised solution provides a more thorough and realistic set of test cases, demonstrating best practices for `pytest` testing.
+This revised solution provides a more thorough and realistic set of test cases, demonStarting best practices for `pytest` testing.
 Remember to expand these tests to cover all functions and potential edge cases in your code.
 Remember to adapt the tests to your specific file paths for the template files.
 The crucial `tmp_path` fixture and the creation of the `prompts` directory in that folder will be required for this test suite to work.